MaxCri81/Guess-My-Number/README.md

-The content of this repository is from a Udemy JavaScript course created by Jonas Schmedtmann.

-I have written the scripts throughout the course.
+The project originated from a course.
+I developed the app based on the course material and implemented several enhancements to improve its functionality and overall user experience.